In this tutorial, we’re going to dive a little bit deeper into what the repeater element is in Oxygen, and how to use it.

 Step 2 – Once the editor has loaded, add a new section, followed by the repeater element.
 Now let’s dive into the repeater element.

 The repeater element is one of my favorite elements in Oxygen.
 It is a powerful component that let you create looped content, by using a post query, hence the name repeater.

 In its basic form, the repeater element consists of a single div as the child element.
 Let’s select the repeater in the structure panel and head over to Primary.

-Here we have a number of options.
+Here we have several options.
 Let’s start with Query since this is at the heart of the repeater’s features.

 The default is the normal setting and is most commonly used.
 But we can also choose custom, manual, and advanced.
 We’ll briefly look at each one.